openswarm-eu/dcl-slam/README.md

   - Other dataset.
 Please follow [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM) and [FAST-LIO2](https://github.com/hku-mars/FAST_LIO) to set your own config file for the dataset in "config/*your-config-file*.yaml", and change the path in "launch/single_ugv.launch".

 ## Citation
-This work is published in IEEE Sensors Journal, and please cite related papers:
+This work is published in IEEE Sensors Journal 2023, and please cite related papers:

 ```
 @ARTICLE{10375928,